Shilpaprajapati02/shilpa_repo/README.md

-# shilpa_repo
+# python basics projects
- This is my repo, which contains my projects
+ This is my repo, which contains basic projects using pyhton.